 Learn how to draw a great looking Cross with easy, step-by-step drawing instructions, and video tutorial, plus FREE printable pages.
-You can now easily create a beautiful Cross drawing.

 According to the Encyclopaedia Britannica, the cross is "the principal symbol of the Christian religion."

 Many Christian churches hold that the cross was the instrument used to bring about the death of Jesus, and therefore venerate it.